 Recently I had to consider these questions: When you are unsure of accepting a job, do you refer someone else you know who might be available or a better fit?
 Do you share job postings with others, even if you’re also applying?
 When sharing client leads and opportunities, you are sharing or giving up not only that particular opportunity but also, in the case of freelancing, possible future work from a client.

 The other morning I saw a story about an award-winning photograph of two mice fighting for a crumb on a London subway platform.
 It’s a great photo, but it also made me think about how the struggle for resources is an animal, not a human, instinct.
 Sharing is one of the first things our parents try to teach us.
 It’s not innate.
 And when it comes to our natural inability to share, that’s where conflict often begins.
 Not just over crumbs or toys or freelance work that helps pay the rent and put food on the table, as they say, but also on a larger scale, over water and land and oil.
-So I hope the photographer is okay with me sharing the photograph in this post (with proper credit below) because it’s a pretty fantastic representation of the challenge of all life, not just for mice.
+The photograph is a pretty fantastic representation of the challenge of all life, not just for mice.